LazyShpee/bf-rust/README.md

 ## Usage

-Be aware that the given code must be clean, meaning every [ has a matching ]
+Be aware that the given code must be clean, meaning every [ has a matching ] and no argument checking is being done yet.

 ```
 sh $ ./bf-interpreter --help